 Metacognition is still a worthwhile area in which to improve our knowledge with L&D, as it helps us analyse whether the learnings we are providing are aimed at the right level and helps us determine the best way to measure the outcomes of our learning interventions.
 By exploring the concept in detail, we will adapt our training to be worthwhile and beneficial for all our learners, no matter what their position and prospects.

-Sean McPheat | Linkedin
+Sean McPheat |

 CEO The MTD Training Group